Contents

 Compared to other positions in the video game industry, testers are typically on the lower end of the pay scale.
 However, you can also expect to work significant overtime as a launch date grows closer, which will increase your overall earnings.
 They’re also a great way to get your foot in the door of the industry.

-3. Stream your gaming sessions
+3. Stream your Gaming Sessions

 Streaming your gaming sessions on communities like Twitch and Mixer is perhaps the simplest way to directly make money from playing video games.
 But don’t mistake simple with easy.
 You’ll need an entertaining and engaging personality, plus a heavy streaming schedule, to challenge the top earners in the world of video game streaming.